mahfuzalhasan/spatial-context-network/README.md

 | CaraNet | 384x384 | 0.7707 | 0.7602
 | Ours | 384x384 | 0.8014 | 0.78

+## License
+This project is released under the MIT license.
+Please see the [LICENSE](LICENSE) file for more information.

 ## Citation
 If you find this repository helpful, please consider citing:
 ```